replicatedhq/replicated-field-labs/instruqt/lab05-airgap/06-deploy-new-version/assignment.md

                name: html
 ```

 Once you're satisfied with your `nginx-deployment.yaml` create a new release with `make release`.
+(Using the CLI terminal tab)
 You'll need to ensure you have your `REPLICATED_APP` and `REPLICATED_API_TOKEN` set.
 See the **Getting Started** section for information on how to obtain and set these.

 ```shell